-Anaesthetic Fees
+Anaesthetic Fees for After Hours Procedures

 Our invoice will be separate to your surgeon's and hospital fees.

 Anaesthetic fees are determined by a variety of factors including the complexity of surgery, the complexity of anaesthesia, health and age of the patient, length of surgery and whether the surgery is elective or emergency.